-7. Town of Chapel Hill Engineering Design Standard Detail, Lane Width: The developer proposes to widen the existing Trinity Court roadway from 18 feet to 20 feet, measured back-of-curb to back-of-curb.
-The required roadway width is 26 feet; however, additional roadway widening would require disturbance of steep slopes and construction of engineered retaining walls.
+7. Town of Chapel Hill Engineering Design Standard Detail, Lane Width: The developer proposes to widen the existing Trinity Court driveway from 18 feet to 20 feet, measured back-of-curb to back-of-curb.
+The required driveway width is 25 feet; however, additional driveway widening would require disturbance of steep slopes and construction of engineered retaining walls.

-This finding is based on a determination that the public purposes are satisfied to an equivalent or greater degree because the 20-foot roadway width is improving the existing conditions while limiting impact to adjacent steep slopes.
+This finding is based on a determination that the public purposes are satisfied to an equivalent or greater degree because the 20-foot driveway width is improving the existing conditions while limiting impact to adjacent steep slopes.